The Experts Have Got This All Wrong

 Why Experts Keep Failing Us?

-While it gets in the way with my wife sometimes, I rarely do what I’m told without question, even if the one telling me what to do is a so-called expert with the letters after his or her name to prove it.
+While it creates problems with my wife sometimes, I rarely do what I’m told without question, even if the one telling me what to do is a so-called expert with the letters after his or her name to prove it.

 This isn’t random ranting.
 I have a point.